ACCESS-NRI/ACCESS-ISSM/README.md

 ```

 ## Deployment
-ACCESS-ISSM is deployed automatically when a new version of the `spack.yaml` file is committed to the `main` branch or a dedicated `backport/VERSION` branch.
-All the ACCESS-ISSM components are built using Spack on **gadi** and installed under the `vk83` project in `/g/data/vk83`.
-It is necessary to be a member of the `vk83` project to use ACCESS-NRI deployments of ACCESS-ISSM.
+ACCESS-ISSM is deployed automatically when a new version of the [`spack.yaml`](./spack.yaml) file is committed to `main` or a dedicated `backport/VERSION` branch.
+All the ACCESS-ISSM components are built using `spack` on `gadi` and installed under the [`vk83`](https://my.nci.org.au/mancini/project/vk83) project in `/g/data/vk83`.
+It is necessary to be a member of [`vk83`](https://my.nci.org.au/mancini/project/vk83) project to use ACCESS-NRI deployments of ACCESS-ISSM.

 The deployment process also creates a GitHub release with the same tag.
 All releases are available under the [Releases page](https://github.com/ACCESS-NRI/ACCESS-ISSM/releases).
 Each release has a changelog and meta-data with detailed information about the build and deployment, including: